binary-com/deriv-api-docs/docs/terminology/account/statement/index.md

 sidebar_position: 4
 tags:
   - concepts
+  - statement
-  - active-symbols
+  - terminology
 keywords:
   - concepts
+  - statement
-  - active-symbols
+  - terminology
-description: What is active active symbols in deriv api
+description: What is the Statement API call?
 ---

-What is statement in deriv applications?
+### What is the Statement API call?

+Retrieve a summary of account transactions, according to given search criteria.